Preemptive Strike By The USFL

 The USFL’s revised player agreement has been handed down to all players under the original signed contracts.
 The hope is that they will sign and lock themselves into the new terms.
 The new stipulation has become mandatory for new players entering the league.
 The USFL recently expanded its rosters, and it’s believed that the new players who have entered the league have all agreed to the new player contract.

-Sources have indicated that some agencies with players already signed to their original USFL contract before the season have opted out of signing the bilateral option clause.
-And as a result, their clients will be free to sign with any league they choose if an NFL opportunity does come along and if said player doesn’t make an NFL roster this summer/early fall.
+Sources have indicated that some agencies with players already signed to their original USFL contract before the season had already opted out of signing the bilateral option clause back in April.
+And as a result, their clients will be free to sign with any league they choose once their deal expires on 12/31/22.

-The original agreement had the USFL having a bi-lateral option clause on all their players under contract.
-However, this new amendment has been put in place to close the loophole of the USFL’s best players being freed from their contracts and being free potentially to choose another league not named the NFL.
+The original agreement had the USFL having a bilateral option clause on all their players under contract.
+However, this new amendment has been put in place to close the loophole of the USFL’s newer players from being freed of their contracts and potentially being free to choose another league not named the NFL.

 USFL News Hub has obtained the newly amended league contract terms delivered to agencies representing the league’s players.